Team

 ARRANGMENTS & ORCHESTRATIONS

-TODD SICKAFOOSE is a composer, producer, arranger, orchestrator, bandleader and double bassist.
-He produced, co-arranged and performed on the original Hadestown album, co-produced the Off-Broadway Hadestown Live Original Cast Recording and produced and arranged Anaïs Mitchell’s album Young Man in America.
-Since 2004, Sickafoose has performed internationally with Ani DiFranco.
-Writing for his band Tiny Resistors, he recently created Bear Proof, a chamber jazz hybrid commissioned by the Doris Duke Foundation.
+Todd Sickafoose is a composer, producer, arranger, orchestrator, bandleader and double bassist.
+Having collaborated on Hadestown since the early Vermont days in 2006, he produced each of the four current recordings – from the original studio album in 2010 to the most recent Live From London.
+He also produced Anaïs Mitchell’s album Young Man in America.
+For over 20 years, Sickafoose has recorded and performed internationally with songwriter/activist Ani DiFranco.
+Writing for his band Tiny Resistors, he recently released Bear Proof, a chamber jazz hybrid commissioned by the Doris Duke Foundation.
+Awards include a 2019 Tony and a 2020 Grammy. toddsickafoose.com

 Ken Cerniglia